LEVS Binck Blocks ai1 extended min

 New city entrance

-Those entering The Hague via the highway A12 will see the raw industrial area De Binckhorst on their left.
-The area is strategically located in relation to the surrounding region and the city center.
-Excellent conditions for a mixed-use area.
-The municipality of The Hague decided to transform the monotonous area into an urban entrance for living and working.
-A testing ground for sustainability and greening.
-The task for a sustainable green residential tower is one of the new construction plans for the future characteristic residential neighborhood Binckhorst.
+Those entering The Hague via the highway A12 will see the raw industrial area of Binckhorst on the left.
+The area is strategically located in relation to the region and the city center – excellent conditions for a mixed residential and working area.
+The municipality is transforming the monofunctional area into an urban entrance and a testing ground for sustainability and greening.
+The Blox gives this new urban entrance its first recognizable face with its stacked blocks and industrial as well as natural appearance.

 The inclusive city